 Structural damage to your home or building is the last thing any property owner wants to deal with.
 However, if it occurs, the cause must be determined for an effective treatment strategy.
-In this guide, we differentiate two prevalent causes of wood structural damage- termite damage and wood rot.
+In this guide, we differentiate two prevalent causes of damage to wooden structures – termite damage and wood rot.

 Termite Damage vs. Wood Rot

-Considering the effects of termite damage are the same as that of wood rot, it may be hard to tell them apart.
+Considering the effects of wood rot and termite damage are the same, it may be hard to tell them apart.
 We have compiled all the differentiating details of these two conditions so that you will be sufficiently prepared to deal with either.

 Termites, just like fungi, eat away wood from the inside, leaving hollows that eventually weaken the wood.
 Normally, termites live under the soil in colonies.
-They like to feed on cellulose, the main component of plant cell walls.
+The main food source for termite colonies is cellulose, the main component of plant cell walls.
 Cellulose is also found in wood, a popular building material.

 Termites tend to access wood through cracks in the foundation or walls.
 These pests are good at chewing through wood and can damage a significant section of your building structure without you noticing.
 The most notorious of the wood burrowing termites are subterranean termites.
 This type of termite is native to the United States.

 The most common type of wood rot is dry rot.
-This type of wood rot is characterized by damage that originates from the inside.
+This type of wood rot is characterized by a type of damage that originates from the inside.
 As the fungi burrow deep into the wood, it carries moisture to the interior, causing decay.
 Any wood that has a moisture content of over 20% is vulnerable to dry rot.
 Dry rot is known for spreading quickly and can overtake a complete structure in relatively little time.
 Signs of dry rot include:

 How to Differentiate Termite Damage vs. Wood Rot